NAB meeting in Lahore today

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: A National Accountability Bureau meeting will be held in Lahore on Monday (today).
+LAHORE: A National Accountability Bureau meeting will be held here on Monday (today).

 The meeting will review investigations against 55 companies and the Punjab Power Development Company.
 The NAB chairman will chair the meeting.
 The high-level meeting will also look into the cases of offshore companies and a housing society against Aleem Khan.
 The NAB has summoned Shahbaz Sharif on August 20 and Aleem Khan on August 18.

-LAHORE: A National Accountability Bureau meeting will be held in Lahore on Monday (today).
+LAHORE: A National Accountability Bureau meeting will be held here on Monday (today).

 The meeting will review investigations against 55 companies and the Punjab Power Development Company.
 The NAB chairman will chair the meeting.
 The high-level meeting will also look into the cases of offshore companies and a housing society against Aleem Khan.
 The NAB has summoned Shahbaz Sharif on August 20 and Aleem Khan on August 18.